Huegoxaga/notes/java/android.md

     - Each component must define basic properties such as the name of its Kotlin or Java class
   - The permissions that the app needs in order to access protected parts of thesystem or other apps
   - The hardware and software features the app requires, which affects which devices can install the app from Google Play
+- Permissions are added here and users will be asked to grant these permission when the app is first launched, they should be added at the top
+  - `<uses-permission android:name="android.permission.RECEIVE_SMS" />` permission to read new SMS messages

 ##### Application Element